raveberry/raveberry/README.md

 You can visit `http://raveberry.local/login/` and log in as the `admin` user with your provided admin password.
 If you take a look at `http://raveberry.local/settings` (which is also linked from the dropdown) you can see various configuration possibilities.
 For more information about these settings and privileges in general refer to [`docs/privileges.md`](docs/privileges.md).

 An introduction to basic functionality can be found in [`docs/functionality.md`](docs/functionality.md).
-Or just visit find out for yourself ; )
+Or just visit the website and find out for yourself ; )

 ## Updating